stuxf/nixos-config/README.md

 - GPU enabled or not (use `asusctl`)
 - Have to run `fc-cache -fr` to clear font cache
 - Games (Steam, Heroic, Minecraft) are installed inside the launchers
+- GNOME Online Accounts need to be logged into manually